centre-for-humanities-computing/krak-phonebook-parser/README.md

 - `-t, --threshold <integer>` [optional]: Defines a minimum line length (= number of characters) to consider when parsing.
 Disregards anything below this threshold.
 Default is `5`.
 - `-p, --parse` [optional]: Parse only (skips the extraction of text from PDF).
 Useful when experimenting with different rules and thresholds.
 - `-k, --keep` [optional]: Keeps the temporary folder and the raw text extracted from the PDFs.
 Must be used at least once before using the `-p, --parse` argument.
-- `-d, --debug` [optional]: Debug mode.
+- `-b, --debug` [optional]: Debug mode.
 Prints a lot of things in the terminal while running.

 ## Terminal output